OCA/account-financial-reporting/account_bank_statement_line_reconciliation/README.rst

 Account Bank Statement Line Reconciliation
 ==========================================

-The wizard provide ability to specify bank statement line when it needed.
+The wizard provides the ability to specify bank statement line when it needed.
-Only user from security group "Settings" can use it.
+The only user from security group "Settings" can use it.

 Configuration
 =============